 When our being is in disruption, we walk a tightrope between presence and absence.
 The mirror of the past shows all the cracks assembled during the sinuous journey of our life.
 Since the implacable incursion of past and present creates an outlandish ground of astoundment, it opens access to a new stage of life or a gate to non-existence.

 A sudden and abrupt clash between new and old, between being and having been, intractably provokes a surge of bewilderment and enthrallment, when we end up in an alienating void.
 "Time" has to become, in the event, a redeemer to heal from anguish and desolation.
 If time proves to be a reliable ally and a good coach, a new inspiring sequel for the future can be written.

-When our spontaneous emotions clash with our instilled emotions, which have been molded by our social community, we might, gradually, see dominoes falling, as we come to experience more authentic emotions, which are arising after 'conscious reflection'.
+When our spontaneous emotions clash with our instilled emotions, which have been molded by our social community, we might, gradually, see dominoes falling, as we come to experience more authentic feelings, which are arising after 'conscious reflection.'
 The confrontation of impulsive, ingrained and introspective emotions may, naturally, create a bewildering trilemma in our mind.

 YOU ARE READING

 Life Quotes and Paintings of Erik Pevernagie, Belgian painterSpiritual

 Life Quotes and Paintings Of Erik Pevernagie, Belgian Painter, Life Quotes illustrated with the Artist's Pictures.
 "A piece of art comes to life when we can feel, it is breathing when it talks to us and starts raising questions.
 It may dispel biased...